 Common upload issues and recommended fixes

-The file is shown with a status of 'Processing' in the Data Library
+The file is shown with a status of 'Processing'

 This indicated the data remains in the queue to be processed.
 When this occurs all you have to do is wait.
 Please do not attempt to upload the data again.